Building Your BloomEducators

 Step 2: Narrow with Context and Instructions

 Open the Initial Setup tab and scroll to the Context and Instructions field.
-This text is included in the system prompt for every conversation, so it is the right place to state scope rules in plain language.
+Bloom applies this text to each conversation, so it is the right place to state scope rules in plain language.
 Examples:

 • “Only discuss content from weeks 1 to 5 of MATH1120.
 If a student asks about later weeks, tell them the topic is not yet covered.”